hapax/hapax.github.io/_posts/2019-07-29-psychology-time.md

   (2018), Nick Huggett. *Stanford Encyclopedia of Philosophy*.
 - ["The Experience and Perception of Time"](https://plato.stanford.edu/entries/time-experience/) (2019), Robin Le Poidevin. *Stanford Encyclopedia of Philosophy*.
 - ["Personal identity"](https://plato.stanford.edu/entries/identity-personal/) (2015), Eric Olson.

-[//]: # title:  "Four-dimensionalism and the psychology of time
-[//]: # Still, some work is required to see where the duration and succession
-[//]: # of our experience of time comes from.
-[//]: # I have sketched some arguments, and hope to fill out the details in
-[//]: # the future.